NarutoDaijou/tiramisu/README.md

-# Clover
+# Tiramisu

 **The simplicity never was simpler**

-Clover is a super-simple testing library for Ruby.
+Tiramisu is a super-simple testing library for Ruby.

 Its API consist of just 10(yes, ten!) memorable methods: